Home of English Grammar

 2. Her praise was oblique enough to sound sincere, yet it still carried a faint sting.

-3. The report doesn’t just summarise the findings.
-It scrutinises the assumptions that produced them.
+3. The report does not just summarise the findings; it scrutinises the assumptions behind them.

-4. He didn’t deny the allegation outright.
-Instead, he parried the question and changed the subject.
+4. He did not deny the allegation outright; instead, he parried the question and changed the subject.

 5. The CEO’s statement was deliberately ambiguous so it could be interpreted in more than one way.

-6. The committee’s decision was tenuous by a single dissenting vote, so it could easily be overturned.
+6. The committee’s decision was tenuous because it depended on a single dissenting vote.

-7. She didn’t raise her voice, but her peremptory tone made it clear the discussion was over.
+7. She did not raise her voice, but her peremptory tone made it clear the discussion was over.

-8. He’s not lying exactly.
-He’s skewing the truth by leaving out the inconvenient parts.
+8. He is not lying exactly; he is skewing the truth by leaving out the inconvenient parts.

 9. The witness’s account was consistent with the CCTV footage, down to the timing of the phone call.

-11. His argument was coherent but ultimately unconvincing, because it relied on a hidden assumption.
+11. His argument seemed specious at first, but it was ultimately unconvincing because it relied on a hidden assumption.

-12. The memo was dispassionate in tone, yet it still managed to sound faintly threatening.
+12. The memo was dispassionate / clinical in tone, yet it still managed to sound faintly threatening.

 • Share